Consent under the GDPR are quite specific and strict, requiring it to be clearly given in an overt and active way.

 According to the GDPR's definition of personal data, if your website or mobile app has collected or will collect so much as an IP address from an EU resident, then you will be required to process that data in compliance with GDPR regulations.

-The New Definition of Valid Consent
+The GDPR's Definition of Valid Consent

-Gone are the days of pre-ticked checkboxes and implied consent.
 The GDPR is extremely specific when it comes to defining valid consent:

 Let's dissect this statement.